puppetlabs-seteam/awskit/README.md

 git remote add awskit git@${master_ip}:puppet/control-repo.git
 ```

-Now, you can push your changes directly to the master's gogs server (which lives at http://${master_ip}):
+Now, you can push your changes directly to the master's gogs server:

 ```bash
 git commit -m "some commit"